1 Overview

 8 Frequently Asked Questions

 We’ve collected here some frequently asked questions about Musicboard’s residencies.
 This information is intended for general advice, is not legally binding, and does not take the place of an examination of individual circumstances.
 We will gladly answer further, detailed questions on the funding programme by phone or by email.
-Please read the FAQs and other explanatory notes on this website carefully before contacting us.
+Please read the FAQ and other explanatory notes on this website carefully before contacting us.
 We also recommend the free services of the Kulturförderberatung by Kreativ Kultur Berlin, which supports artists in all disciplines in their search for possible funding, can offer tips for preparing applications and can provide review of applications.

 What is meant by »living and working in Berlin«?

-- In the residency programme, Musicboard funds exclusively musicians and bands who live and work in Berlin.
-In the case of bands, that means that the majority of band members live in Berlin and make their livelihood here.
-Residency and livelihood for solo acts must be established with residence permits or personal ID (front and back), and for bands with the residence permit or personal ID (front and back) of the applicant band member.
-In both cases, the nationality of the musician is irrelevant to the funding decision.
-For non-EU citizens filing an application, it is necessary in addition to the Berlin residence certificate to provide a passport that includes residence permit, duration of stay, and type of work permit.
+In this residency programme, Musicboard funds exclusively musicians and bands who live and work in Berlin.
+Residency and creative focus must be verified with residence permits or personal ID (front and back).
+The nationality of the musician is irrelevant to the funding decision.
+However, for non-EU citizens filing an application, it is necessary in addition to the Berlin residence certificate to provide a passport that includes residence permit, duration of stay, and type of work permit.
 Please note that Berlin residence must be officially verified.
 Rent contracts etc. are not sufficient for proof of residence.
 We kindly ask you to refrain from submitting such documents containing sensitive personal data.

 I’ve just submitted another application to Musicboard.
 Can I still apply for the residency?